 Landing in San Juan del Sur Feb 2023

-There is a large expat community here.
-Mostly Canadians.
-And the best part is how many families are here.
+I am blown away by how many families are here.
 I mean, I didn't realize there was such a huge expat family community out there.
 Most places, as seen on the internet, are either digital nomads or retired folks so it's nice to have people in the same position as us.
 We need a community that is in the similar situation/season as us.

 What's life like?
 Well, the town is basically walkable from end to end.
 4 blocks to the beach and maybe 5 blocks north to south.
 When shopping for fruits there is a choice of the market or there are a few small stores with only fruits and veggies.
 There are also vendors walking around with fruits and nuts on their heads but I prefer this one little store.
 The store is clean, bright and airy so it's a welcoming site.

-Then if you want stuff like milk, cheese, etc, you can go to the grocery-ish store.
-There are different options so you can chose one store or another.
-And there are lots of choices.
-Little local stores that are literally in the living rooms of the locals and there are true super markets the size of a small convenience store back in the states.
+There are local stores that are literally in the living rooms of the locals and there are true super markets the size of a small convenience store back in the states.
 The local stuff here is inexpensive...so we stick to local stuff made in Nicaragua.
 The coffee ranges from $1 and up.
 Right now Scott is enjoying a dark roast from a local farm. $6 for a pound and yummy (and delivered).
 It's on the more pricey side but Scott is happy with the taste.
 Toilet paper is about $2-3 depending on which "brand" you get.
 I can buy a week's worth of groceries for under $80.
 I make smoothies for everyone, including Enzo with fresh fruits and almond milk and protein powder (not cheap 😂 ) almost every day.
 Then you have to go to another store, like a pharmacy for "medical stuff" like allergy medicine which is $1....seriously!!!
 Oh and if they are out of something, like butter, they won't know when it will be back. ha ha.
 Go to another store for beer and pop.
 A 6 pack of the local beer Toña is under $7 and a 6 pack of bottled pop is under $7 too.

-We walk everywhere.
-Imagine a very steep driveway and then the small town (pueblo) is flat and sunken in like a valley.
-Walking to the Christ statue or lighthouse (faro) are steep.
-The Christ statue is one of the top things to see in all of Nicaragua and worth the climb.
-The views are breathtaking.
-You really just have to stand by the statue and look out into the sea and take in everything that is in front of you.
-The landscape can't even be described but I'll try.
 To the East of the Christ statue are high rolling hills, lush and green with spots of homes here and there.
 Straight down from the statue you see San Juan del Sur (SJDS) with its vast array of accommodations ranging from brand new modern white buildings to classic Spanish tile roofs.
 But in between all these accommodations are the homes/stores that the locals live in.
 It's as if someone build a square with cubicles and each cubicle is someone's home/store.
 They are all attached like a huge duplex of some sort but filling the whole block.
 Oh and a block isn't like a block in the states.
 They can be short or long.
 It just depends.
 We are definitely getting our 10K steps in and more.

 Social life?

-Monday Salsa (FREE) - plus free shuttle to Tree Casa Resort
+Monday Salsa (FREE) - plus free shuttle to Tree Casa Resort (google it, it's worth a peek)

 Tuesday Beach $5/pp round trip via shuttle (and basically our personal shuttle)